ANUBushfireInitiative/bushfire-drone-simulation/bushfire_drone_simulation/README.rst

         -37.81,144.97,10000

 With the location of the water tank indicated in the first two columns and the capacity (in litres) indicated in the third.
-Alternatively inf" can be used to indicate an infinite capacity.
+Alternatively "inf" can be used to indicate an infinite capacity.

 * lightning_filename